Industrial Engineering Career: Skills, Eligibility, Options, Scope, Jobs, Challenges

 Scope of Industrial Engineering

-The scope of industrial engineering is broad and encompasses a range of industries and sectors.
-Industrial engineers may work in manufacturing, healthcare, logistics, and government, among other industries.
-They may be involved in the design, development, and improvement of complex systems, processes, and organizations, and may work to improve efficiency, reduce waste, and increase productivity.
+They may be involved in designing, developing, and improving complex systems, processes, and organizations and may work to improve efficiency, reduce waste, and increase productivity.

 Some specific areas where industrial engineers may work include: